 I would love to foster – but my children are still at home

-Many foster carers have both foster children and their own children at home, and this can offer enormous benefits for both sides.
-Foster children often become friends with other children within the home and they can help offer companionship and support.
-Many of our foster carers have said that their birth children love being involved with the foster children.
-There is no cause for concern with this, as in most cases, foster children make a positive impact in the home and help the other children in the home develop their ability to empathise and share.
+Many foster carers have both looked after children and their own children at home, and this can offer enormous benefits for both sides.
+Looked after children often become friends with other children within the home and they can help offer companionship and support.
+Many of our foster carers have said that their birth children love being involved with the looked after children.
+There is no cause for concern with this, as in most cases, looked after children make a positive impact in the home and help the other children in the home develop their ability to empathise and share.

 We hope this article goes some way to help answer some questions or concerns about fostering.
 If you’d like some more information, don’t hesitate to get in touch with our fostering team or look at some of our other frequently asked questions.

 If you have any questions about fostering in Rotherham, book a call back with a member of our experienced team at a time that suits you.
 All our call backs are confidential.